-For instance, 50 women might indicate on a statistical questionnaire that they aren’t fond of your new fragrances.
+For instance, 50 women might indicate during a statistical questionnaire that they aren’t fond of your new fragrances.
 But if you wish to understand the reasons behind this preference, you’ll have to interview the participants in a qualitative study that can unearth what went wrong with the perfumes and how you can eliminate errors you discover.
 Maybe participants will state that the smell was way too strong for their liking.
 Your next launch, therefore, can feature more subtle scents.

-By providing you insight into why customers didn’t like your product, your qualitative data analysis has helped you understand your target market’s current demands.
-At the same time, it has also presented what your clients’ beliefs and values are – in this case, the idea that strong scents are repulsive while delicate ones are more welcome.
+By providing insight into why customers didn’t like your product, your qualitative data analysis has helped you understand your target market’s current demands.
+At the same time, it has also presented what your client’s beliefs and values are – in this case, the idea that strong scents are repulsive while delicate ones are more welcome.

 Since qualitative analyses work with large chunks of data, they can also help you study your competitors and find ways to gain the upper hand over them.
 While discussing with your potential perfume purchasers, for instance, you can ask participants which brand’s fragrances they actually like, and their answers can give you a company to review for its production processes which you can align yourself with (or better yet, perfect) so that the same customers can give you their business as well.

-This may not be possible in a quantitative survey because you wouldn’t have the freedom to have at length conversations with your participants.
+This may not be possible in a quantitative survey because you wouldn’t have the freedom to have at-length conversations with your participants.